BAN ON SHIPPING PLASTIC WASTE OUTSIDE THE EU

 The main conclusion is that a European ban needs to be introduced as quickly as possible: not just on PE, but on all microplastics in cosmetics.

-Waste exports to countries outside the EU have been curbed.
-The Netherlands opposes an outright ban on shipping plastic waste.
+The waste-export to countries outside of the EU has been restricted The Netherlands is against a carpet ban on shipping of plastic waste.